GhassenHafsiaINSAT/Pong_game_Assembly-8086/README.md

 # PONG Game in Assembly
 ## Overview
 - This Project is a simple implementation of the classic Pong game.

 - It is designe to help you learn and practice several key concepts in low-level programming and graphics.
+- This code was inspired by **Programming Dimensions**'s tutorials.
 ## Key Learning Points
 - **Graphic Modes**: Setting video modes for graphical output.